eminmuhammadi/davinci/README.md

 ```bash
 davinci key --folder ./path-to-folder
 ```
-Return the encrypted key using RSA in the file `key.txt`.
+Return the symmetric key in the file `key.txt`.

 - Encrypt a file
 ```bash